Karsenh/Karsenh/README.md

 ### 🔭 *I'm currently working on*:
-- Major in Computer Science / Minor in General Business @ GU (2021)🎓
-- Co-Op BOEING Project
-- Full-Stack (MERN) User Auth & Account Template
+- Leveling up my web-development skills
+- Getting a job with a great company

 ### 🌱 *I'm currently learning*:
+- React.js
+- GraphQL
+- Redux / Saga
-- Full-Stack Web Development
+- Jest
-- Data Science fundamentals in Python
+- Website Performance Optimization

 ### ❤️ *My current favorite languages & frameworks*:
 - 🐍 Python
-- ⚛️ JavaScript (REACT)
+- ⚛️ JavaScript
 - 🦅 Swift (iOS)

+### 🏆 *My recent accomplishments*:
+- Graduated from Gonzaga with a Major in Computer Science & Minor in General Business (Econ focus)
+- Completed a co-operative development with BOEING which is currently in the patent proces

 ----